afqueiruga/afqueiruga.github.io/_posts/2018-1-4-cornflakes-release.md

 - For Darcy flow with FEM: A simple four-node quad whose nodes are vertices $Q_0$ to $Q_3$;
 - For fracture-matrix leakage connected a four node quad with a line segment: The four-node quad ($Q_0$ to $Q_3$) PLUS a two-node line, $B_0$ and $B_1$;
-- A single bond $B_0$ between points $P_0$ and $P_1$;
+- For damage evaluation: A single bond $B_0$ between points $P_0$ and $P_1$;
-- A line segment FEM connecting the bonds $B_0$ and $B_1$, which is directly coupled to the four peridynamics points defining the bond; and
+- For fracture flow: A line segment FEM connecting the bonds $B_0$ and $B_1$, which is directly coupled to the four peridynamics points defining the bond; and
-- A quad with a set of points inside of it.
+- For poroelastic (poroous flow to mechanics) coupling: A quad with a set of points inside of it.

 The vertex ids are just integers, with $P$, $B$, and $Q$ just denoting different ranges.
 E.g., if there are 100 peridynamics points, 800 bonds, and 40 fem nodes, the last vertex has the id 939.
-The ranges would be 0-99 for $P$,
-$100-899$ for $B$, and 900-939 for $Q$.
-The labels mean absolutely nothing to cornflakes, but we use these types of schematics to figure out what the $DofSpaces$ and $DofMaps$ need to look like to fetch the data we need for each kernel.
+The ranges would be 0-99 for $P$, 100-899 for $B$, and 900-939 for $Q$.
+The labels mean absolutely nothing to cornflakes, but we use these types of schematics to figure out what the `DofSpace`s and `DofMap`s need to look like to fetch the data we need for each kernel.
 Note that the first and last kernel are variable length!
 The edges of a hypergraph don't require the same length, and popcorn kernels can take in variable length arguments, given an `l_edge` parameter, and the DSL can express Loops over symbolic ranges.

 # Stylistic Choices

+## Language

 I chose Python/C because it was, and still is, the state of the art when I started writing.